BMMRO-tech/BMMRO/architectural-decision-records/2026-08-27_streamline_deployment_process.md

 2. **UAT**

-    From the GitHub Actions UI, trigger a UAT deployment from the GitHub Actions UI.
-The developer inputs the build they want to deploy ('dev-deployed-XX').
+    From the GitHub Actions UI, trigger the 'Deployment' workflow from the GitHub Actions UI.
+Input the build you want to deploy (e.g. 'dev-deployed-XX') and the environment you want to deploy to (e.g. 'uat').

-    Another developer reviews the deployment in the GitHub 'uat' Environment.
-If approved, the workflow goes ahead, creates a 'uat-deployed-XX' tag, and deploys to UAT.
+    The workflow goes ahead, creates a 'uat-deployed-XX' tag, and deploys to UAT.

 3. **Production**

-    From the GitHub Actions UI, trigger a production deployment from the GitHub Actions UI.
-The developer inputs the build they want to deploy ('uat-deployed-XX').
+    From the GitHub Actions UI, trigger the 'Deployment' workflow from the GitHub Actions UI.
+Input the build you want to deploy (e.g. 'uat-deployed-XX') and the environment you want to deploy to (e.g. 'prod').

-    Another developer reviews the deployment in the GitHub 'production' Environment.
+    Another developer reviews the deployment in the GitHub 'prod' Environment.
 If approved, the workflow goes ahead, creates a 'prod-deployed-XX' tag, and deploys to production.

-The rollback process is the same as the current solution, but the deployment is triggered from the GitHub UI and reviewed in the GitHub Environment.
+In order to roll back a release, trigger a deployment for the environment you want to roll back from the GitHub Actions UI.
+For the tag, input the tag you want to roll back to.
+Another developer can review this deployment in the GitHub Environment.
+On approval, the old tag is deployed to the desired environment.
+A new tag is not created as it already exists.

 This solution avoids the downsides of running a local script that relies on a developer's local environment and reduces the possibility of deploying an incorrect version of the application thanks to the GitHub Environment review.